 Other Spirits and Alcoholic Beverages

 There are a number of distilled spirits that do not fall into the category of the six basic liquors and they are also not liqueurs.
-Some do not even go through the distillation process, yet we rely on them in the bar.
+Some do not even go through the distillation process, yet they are vital in the bar.

-- Absinthe is unsweetened though it is often classified as a liqueur.
+- Absinthe is unsweetened though it is often misclassified as a liqueur.

-- We also have to consider aperitifs and digestifs like Campari, Cynar, and amaros are used in a number of cocktails.
-Many of these include a distilled spirit or are considered a liqueur, but this is not always the case.
+- Popular aperitifs and digestifs like Campari, Cynar, and amaros are used in a number of cocktails.
+Many of these ingredients include a distilled spirit or are considered a liqueur, but this is not always the case.

 - There are also many drinks that use beer or wine.
 If you're going to bartend professionally, understanding the basic styles of each is extremely helpful.